On two families of Nekrasov-Okounkov type formulas: Proof of the first family of Nekrasov--Okounkov type formulas

 \subsection{Infinite sum formula for $Z_N$}

-For obtaining the left hand side of equation \eqref{eqn:main}, we first need the following combinatorial lemma.
+To obtain the left-hand side of equation \eqref{eqn:main}, we first need the following combinatorial lemma.
 A similar result without proof (whatever, some indexes in their formula should also be adjusted) can be seen in Section 3 in \cite{INRS}.
 A $(q,t)-$version can be seen in Proposition 2.14 in \cite{AFHKSY} and \cite{CNO}. \begin{lem} For any partitions $\mu$ and $\nu$, we have